Since 1977, HAWAII FISHING NEWS has been a family friendly magazine published monthly in Hawaii in print, and now digital formats.

 Aptly titled by HAWAII FISHING NEWS in 1977, the "Blue Marlin Capital of the World."
 Hawaii offers six species of billfish plus yellowfin (ahi), skipjack (aku), dogtooth, bonito, albacore and bigeye tuna.
 Other species of offshore game fish include wahoo (ono), dolphin fish (mahimahi), great barracuda (kaku) and rainbow runner (kamanu, or Hawaiian salmon).

-HAWAII FISHING NEWS is the official state record-keeper of the biggest fish caught in the state-regardless of the method of capture.
+HAWAII FISHING NEWS is the official state record-keeper of the biggest fish caught in the state-regardless of the method of capture, and ALSO home of the 100+ Club which recognizes and celebrates Hawaii's individual shorecasters who, since the 1920's, have caught 100-pound or heavier ulua (giant trevally).

 Bottom fishing is also popular in Hawaii with good catches of snapper being made in depths of 10 to 100 fathoms.